Stuart Coupe

 Stuart Coupe is an Australian music journalist, author, band manager, promoter, publicist and music label founder.
 A renowned rock music writer, Coupe is best known for his work with Roadrunner, Rock Australia Magazine, The Sun-Herald, and Dolly; the music labels, GREEN Records and Laughing Outlaw; and the author of books including The Promoters, Gudinski, Roadies, and Paul Kelly.

 Coupe is a former manager of the Australian bands Hoodoo Gurus and Paul Kelly and is currently a presenter on Sydney radio stations 2SER and FBI Radio.
 He is also known for his writing as a reviewer of crime fiction for the Sydney Morning Herald and for founding the Australian crime fiction magazine, Mean Streets.

 Early life and education

 Stuart Coupe was born in Launceston, Tasmania on the 11th of September 1956.

 He attended Scotch Oakburn College Launceston and Launceston College, Tasmania.
 During his school years, he developed a passion for music and writing, and had an interest in film, screening films supplied by the Sydney Filmmakers Co-operative to Launceston audiences.

-On completing high school, he studied to be an English speech and drama teacher in Launceston in 1975, and then moved to Adelaide, South Australia, and enrolled in an arts degree Flinders University at the beginning of 1976.
+On completing high school, he studied to be an English speech and drama teacher in Launceston in 1975, and then moved to Adelaide, South Australia, and enrolled in an arts degree at Flinders University at the beginning of 1976.
 He did not complete the degree, dropping out of uni to move to Sydney for a writing job in 1978.